ThePhD/ThePhD.github.io/_posts/2018-11-26-The Late CppCon Report.md

 I learned a lot.
 When I approach the industry, I'm lucky: I'm mostly talented enough that I can take the preconceived notions, slights of hand, shitty commentary and other things to toss it behind me and move ahead with my life.
 I am also incredibly lucky that my single Mom raised me to be a whole and complete human being on my own without looking at any of my physical attributes: this makes me largely resilient to people's fairly crappy attitudes on- and off-line.

-I feel like Patricia has a ton of knowledge on the subject, far more than I do.
-Her responses and experience to the panel questions were pretty fantastic.
+I feel like Patricia has a ton of knowledge on the subject of how to navigate dangerous spaces, far more than I do.
+Her responses and experience input to the panel questions were pretty fantastic.
 Other people at the `#include` dinner also had a lot of knowledge, where they also did a Women in C++ panel.
 It was also very encouraging.
-We had a lot of great questions, especially from people who felt like they
+We had a lot of great questions, especially from people who felt like they did not know what to do.
+I think we were able to prove a good chunk of useful guidance.

 For starters, not everyone is so lucky.